logo for organic-pet-digest.com

 But WHY is natural and organic better?

 In and before the early 1900’s, all material was “natural.”
-Then in the 1930s, man-made synthetic fibers became the rave: they were strong, did not stretch, wrinkly or shrink as much over time and were easy to wash.
-They are also easier to dye and can be made to “cling” or form to the body, which provided seemingly infinite possibilities for the fashion-conscious consumer.
+Then in the 1930s, man-made synthetic fibers became the rave: they were strong, did not stretch, wrinkle or shrink as much over time and were easy to wash.
+They were also easier to dye and could be made to “cling” or form to the body, which provided seemingly infinite possibilities for the fashion-conscious consumer.

 With all of these great benefits, why bother switching back?
 The answer is several fold…